NASA2021-EcEcursion/Azure_LSTM/README.md

 Trained an LSTM Model with TensorFlow and Keras to predict future trends of Photosynthetically Active Radiation, written for 2021 NASA Space Apps Challenge: You Are My Sunshine.
 ## Packages Used
 Keras, Tensorflow, NumPy, Pandas, PlotLy
+Written with Python 3.6 but may be ok to run with higher versions.

-The following should be run in the folder od code to ensure successful build:
+The following should be run in the folder of code to ensure successful build and run:

-(Note, this build is for MacOS/Unix Based Systems:
+(Please note that this build is for MacOS/Unix Based Systems)
 <pre><code>python3 -m venv AzureLSTM-env
 source tutorial-env/bin/activate
 sudo pip install tensorflow